Sourdough Apple Fritter Focaccia

 Instructions

 - Prepare the Dough (Night Before Baking): In a large mixing bowl, combine the 100g active sourdough starter, 375g filtered water, 30g honey, until milky.
 Then add 500g unbleached bread flour, and 10g salt.
-Mix until fully incorporated.
+Mix until fully incorporated and let it rest for about 30 minutes.

-- Perform a couple of sets of stretch and folds.
+- Perform a couple of sets of stretch and folds 30 minutes apart to build strength in the dough.
 Cover and let the dough Bulk ferment at room temperature overnight (8–12 hours).
 This step is flexible, and even over fermented dough will work!

 - The next morning: Preheat your oven to 425°F (218°C).
 Peel and chop 1 apple then set aside.
-In a small bowl, melt the 1 stick of unsalted butter and use a portion to grease a 9×13” baking pan.
+In a small bowl, melt the 1 stick of unsalted butter and use a portion to grease a 9×13” baking pan or 12" cast iron skillet.
 Mix the remaining melted butter with 1- 2 tbsp. of cinnamon and 1/4-1/2 cup brown sugar.

 - Transfer the dough into the greased baking pan, gently stretch it to the sides of the pan so its covering the bottom.
 Pour the cinnamon sugar butter over the dough.
 Evenly distribute the sliced apples on top.
 Use your fingers to dimple the dough, pressing the toppings into it.